The University’s Policy on Sexual Misconduct applies to all faculty, staff, and students.

 - Student Conduct Amnesty Policy in the context of COVID-19

-Procedures for Summer Program Participants Not Otherwise Affiliated with the University: Procedures when the offender is a summer program participant not otherwise affiliated with the University (e.g. high school students, athletic campers, interns solely living on campus, etc.)
+Procedures for Summer Program Participants Not Otherwise Affiliated with the University: Procedures when the allegations are against a summer program participant not otherwise affiliated with the University (e.g. high school students, athletic campers, interns solely living on campus, etc.)

 The University has developed visual aids to supplement the above policies and procedures to help ease individuals’ understanding of such processes.